 Skill Level Intermediate

-As usual, if you have any questions that you've been asked, or have asked in interviews, and you want to share them with me, connect with me in LinkedIn, or just about any social media network, like Twitter or GitHub, at Planet of the Web.
+If you have some ideas for this weekly series, and maybe you want to share with me some questions you've been asked, or have asked in interviews, connect with me in LinkedIn, or just about any social media network, like Twitter, or GitHub, @planetoftheweb.

 Q: Why can't I earn a Certificate of Completion for this course?